Dakari Johnson: Oklahoma City Thunder (2017–2018)

 On July 22, 2017, Johnson signed with the Oklahoma City Thunder.
-He scored four points in his NBA debut on October 19, 2017 in the Thunder's 105–84 win over the New York Knicks.
+He scored four points in his NBA debut on October 19, 2017, in the Thunder's 105–84 win over the New York Knicks.
 During his only season with the Oklahoma City Thunder, he started six games for the team where he replaced Steven Adams.
-As the starting center for the team they went 5-1 in those games.
+As the starting center for the team they went 5–1 in those games.
 Johnson was a plus-26 in point differential in those six games, including a plus-26 in rout to a victory against the Los Angeles Clippers when Johnson held his own against DeAndre Jordan.
-Johnson's averages for those six games: 15 minutes, 5.2 points, 2.2 rebounds, 0.3 turnovers, 64.7 percent shooting and 60 percent foul shooting.
+Johnson's averages for those six games were 15 minutes, 5.2 points, 2.2 rebounds, 0.3 turnovers, 64.7 percent shooting and 60 percent foul shooting.

 On July 20, 2018, Johnson was traded to the Orlando Magic in exchange for Rodney Purvis.
 Cash considerations were also sent to the Magic.
 On July 23, 2018, Johnson and the draft rights to Tyler Harvey were traded to the Memphis Grizzlies in exchange for Jarell Martin and cash considerations.
 On August 31, 2018, Johnson was waived by the Memphis Grizzlies.